One Rank, One Pension: Police Assault in Delhi, 2015

 On the morning of 14 August 2015, the eve India's 68 Independence day, and the day after General Ved P Mulik, former Army Chief, the government designated interlocutor informed Nripendra Misra in the Prime Minister Office (PMO) that the government offer on OROP for Ex-Servicemen was unacceptable, a contingent of police, drawn from the Delhi Police force, and the Central Reserve Police Force (CRPF), a paramilitary force for internal security and counterinsurgency, under Ministry of Home Affairs, on orders from Rajnath Singh, the Home Minister of India, and under the command of BS Bassi, Director General of Delhi Police, assaulted a peaceful gathering of Armed Forces veterans, families, and war widows, at Jantar Mantar, New Delhi.
-The police, not properly in their attempt to evict and frighten the gathered veterans, manhandled, 'pushed around', lathi charged, dragged, misbehaved, humiliated, menaced, and tore medals off the shirt of old veterans, including some in their eighties.

-Senior Delhi Police officers sought to justifying their heavy handed actions by claiming that they acted "following a request by civic agency New Delhi Municipal Council".
+Senior Delhi Police officers claiming that they acted "following a request by civic agency New Delhi Municipal Council".
 Senior officer of Delhi police also said that the veterans were viewed as security risk and security threat.

-The orders to the Delhi Police to evict the veterans, which had their origins in the MHA and the PMO, was revoked on 14 August afternoon, following public outrage, by Kiren Rijiju, Minister of State for Home, who said, "I have asked the Commissioner of Police not to remove the ex-servicemen from Jantar Mantar and let them continue the protest".
+The orders to the Delhi Police to evict the veterans, which had their origins in the MHA and the PMO, were revoked on 14 August afternoon by Kiren Rijiju, Minister of State for Home, who said, "I have asked the Commissioner of Police not to remove the ex-servicemen from Jantar Mantar and let them continue the protest".

 Former Chiefs of the Armed Forces protest attack on veterans

-On 17 August, 10 former Chiefs of the Armed Forces of India in an unprecedented joint open letter addressed to Narendra Modi, the Prime Minister, condemned the police action, and urged the PM to order an inquiry into the action by the Delhi Police.
+On 17 August, 10 former Chiefs of the Armed Forces of India addressed a joint open letter to Narendra Modi condemning the police action, and urged the PM to order an inquiry into the action by the Delhi Police.
 The Signatories to the letter included retired Generals Vishwa Nath Sharma, Shankar Roy Choudhary, Sundararajan Padmanabhan, Joginder Jaswant Singh, Deepak Kapoor and Bikram Singh; retired Air Chief Marshals Nirmal Chandra Suri and Shashindra Pal Tyagi, and retired Admiral Madhvendera Singh.

 Rajnath Singh, Home Minister, instead of ordering inquiry into the police excesses as demanded by the former Chiefs of Staff, asked Bhim Sain Bassi, DG Delhi Police, to send an officer to meet veterans and apologize for the police action on 14 August.
 MK Meena, Delhi Police officer met the veterans and made a public apology.
-But the letter seeking an inquiry into the assault by the Chiefs of staff was ignored.
-No inquiry was held into circumstances prompting the police assault and excesses committed against the veterans.

 Ex-Serviceman commits suicide over OROP

-An Ex-Serviceman Ram Kishan Grewal committed suicide over delay in One Rank One Pension issue on 1 November 2016 consuming poison at Jantar-Mantar in New Delhi.
-Grewal has reportedly left a suicide note, stating that he was taking this extreme step for soldiers.
+An Ex-Serviceman Ram Kishan Grewal committed suicide over delay in One Rank One Pension issue on 1 November 2016.
+Grewal reportedly left a suicide note stating that he was taking this extreme step for soldiers.